Your Travel Companion

 Arrive Portland · Trip Complete

 Welcome home.
-12 days, ~4,000 km, three ferry crossings, and a lifetime of memories.
+12 days, ~2,300 miles, three ferry crossings, and a lifetime of memories.
 Celebrate with a homecoming dinner — see Day 1 dining recommendations for Portland favourites.

 🏁 Trip Complete 📍 Portland, ME